State Department reveals number of nuclear weapons in US stockpiles - ExBulletin

 State Department reveals number of nuclear weapons in US stockpiles

-WASHINGTON – In a reversal of the Trump administration’s policy, the State Department on Tuesday disclosed the number of nuclear weapons in the U.S. stockpile.
+WASHINGTON (AP) In a reversal of Trump administration policy, the State Department on Tuesday disclosed the number of nuclear weapons in the U.S. stockpile.
 He said it would help global efforts to control the spread of these weapons.

 The number of U.S. weapons, including those in active status as well as those in long-term storage, stood at 3,750 as of September 2020, the department said.
 This is a decrease from 3,805 a year earlier and 3,785 in 2018.